-Of all the mudras taught by Buddha the most important mudra is the Uttarabodhi Mudra, also known as the Buddha Mudra.
+Of all the mudras taught by Buddha the most important mudra is the Uttarabodhi Mudra, also known as one of the Buddha Mudras.
 Considered the most powerful mudra for healing the body and mind, this particular mudra heals by raising the energy of the body and mind to a higher spiritual healing platform.
 The fingers are held upward which shows the movement of energy i.e upwards.
 The energy from the root chakra moves all the way to the crown chakra.

 In this article, we provide a deep look at how to perform the Uttarabodhi Mudra, as well as its numerous benefits and important precautions.